LLC Definition: Everything You Need to Know

 LLC definition, which stands for limited liability company, is a distinct legal body separate from its owners, members or shareholders.3 min read

-A limited liability company receives its own tax ID number, can open up its own bank account and can conduct business under its name.
-Articles of Organization must also be filed with the Secretary of State.
-It has the benefit of acting like a corporation while still maintaining some of the characteristics of a partnership.
+The limited liability company has the benefit of acting like a corporation while still maintaining some of the characteristics of a partnership.
 For example, the limited liability company will receive flow-through taxation to its owners similar to partnerships, yet is still afforded certain liability protections similar to corporations.

 In order to form a limited liability company, the owner or owners must choose a name and register it with the Secretary of State.
 You must then file Articles of Incorporation, choose your officers and members, and decide on how many owners will run the business.
 In the majority of states, any type of company can form an LLC.
 However, some states require the LLC to have at least two owners or members.